tomtclai/tomlai.net/_posts/2021-10-22-new-domain.md

 I did run into some issues because github pages doesnt support multiple domains.
 No worries!
 I cloned the repo so both the new and old domain would have content😛

-> When i say clone, i mean i went to github, marked the old repo as a template, and then clicked a button... not git operation required (again im lazy)
+> When i say clone, i mean i went to github, marked the old repo as a template, and then clicked a button... no git operation required (again im lazy)

 At the end, i did decide to just route all traffic from the old url `tomtclai.com` to the new one `toml.ai` (cloudflare page rules).. so now the old repo is no longer in use 😅